espeon/yaiba/readme.md

 The actual japanese word, yaiba (刃), means the blade of a sword (the 'edge' of the sword).

 The leap from sword (Katana) to blade (Yaiba) isn’t just poetic – it mirrors the technical shift.
-Katana orchestrates edge workflows; Yaiba abstracts them entirely, treating your gateway as a seamless extension of the CDN.
+Katana orchestrates edge workflows; the goal of Yaiba is to abstract them entirely, treating your gateway as a seamless extension of the CDN.
 Logical?
 Sharp, even.

 p.s. if the acronym doesn't make you smirk, you're not trying hard enough.